HP 2133 Mini-Note PC

-The HP 2133 Mini-Note PC was a full-function netbook aimed at the business and education markets.
+The HP 2133 Mini-Note PC is a full-function netbook made by HP that was aimed at the business and education markets.
 It was available with SUSE Linux Enterprise Desktop, Windows Vista or Windows XP.
 Its retail price started at US$499 for the Linux version with 4GB of flash memory.
 According to DigiTimes, the netbook was manufactured by Inventec.
-However, according to APC magazine, it was built by Compal Electronics who also make the MSI Wind and the Dell Inspiron Mini 9.
+However, according to APC magazine, it was built by Compal Electronics who also made the MSI Wind and the Dell Inspiron Mini 9.
 The system was replaced in early 2009 by an upgraded model, the HP Mini 2140, which was also aimed at the education and business market.

 Features

-The machine has a spill-resistant 92%-of-full-size keyboard which Hewlett-Packard says is specially coated to reduce wear on the keys.
+The machine has a spill-resistant 92%-of-full-size keyboard which Hewlett-Packard has said is specially coated to reduce wear on the keys.
 Unusually, the touchpad buttons are to the sides of the pad itself, rather than below it.
 There is a small button above the touchpad to enable/disable the pad and buttons.
 The machine's shell is aluminium, while the inner chassis is anodised magnesium.
 The screen is protected by a layer of PMMA ("plexiglass").
 The system has an accelerometer-based hard drive shock protection feature called "HP 3D DriveGuard".

 As of October 2008, the HP 2133 is one of the few netbooks to feature an ExpressCard/54 slot, other ones being the Lenovo IdeaPad S9, Lenovo IdeaPad S10, NTT Corrino W 100I and the Gigabyte M912.
 The machine is available with a three- or six-cell battery, which provides approximately two and four hours of run time respectively on the high-end Windows Vista Business configuration shipped to reviewers.
 The larger battery projects downwards out of the rear of the machine, tilting it upwards – some reviewers have commented that this improves keyboard ergonomics.

 A variety of CPU, RAM and mass storage configurations are available, and Bluetooth is available on high-end models.
 All of the current configurations of the machine feature a webcam, however in HP's press release it is listed as an optional feature.
 Operating systems available range from SuSE Linux to Microsoft Windows Vista Home and Business.
 Though the machine qualifies for Microsoft's "downgrade program", allowing units to be shipped with Windows XP Professional and with the option to upgrade to Windows Vista Business in future, this comes with the expectation that the customers order at least 25 units per year.